Colby O'Donis: 1997–2007: Beginnings

-When O'Donis was eight, his parents relocated to Orlando, Florida, and a year later, he began collaborating with the production group Full Force, the same group that had worked with Backstreet Boys, NSYNC, and Britney Spears.
+When O'Donis was eight, his parents moved to Orlando, Florida and a year later, he began collaborating with the production group Full Force, the same group which worked with Backstreet Boys, NSYNC, and Britney Spears.
 O'Donis' rise to fame began at age ten, when he became the youngest recording artist ever signed to Motown in order to do a song for a major motion picture soundtrack.
 The song, titled "Mouse in the House", was featured on the Stuart Little soundtrack.
-Soon after, he began taking guitar lessons with Johan Oiested, a musician in Carlos Santana's rhythm section.
-At the age of eleven, he was making regular appearances as an actor on the television series Grandpa's Garage.
-At age twelve, his father bought him his first production studio, and by the time he had reached fourteen, O'Donis was opening local Florida shows for major recording artists, including Backstreet Boys, Brian McKnight, 98 Degrees, Britney Spears, and Ne-Yo.
-Shortly after his fifteenth birthday, O'Donis' parents made the decision to relocate to Los Angeles, California, and pursue a recording deal.
-After this move, O'Donis was introduced to Genuine Music Group, where he began collaborating on producing an LP album consisting of songs from his catalog and songs co-written by producers Damon Sharpe, Gregg Pagani, and Brion James.
+Soon afterwards, he began taking guitar lessons with Johan Oiested, a musician in Carlos Santana's rhythm section.
+At the age of 11, he was making regular appearances as an actor on the television series Grandpa's Garage.
+When he was 12, his father bought him his first production studio, and by the time he had reached fourteen, O'Donis was opening local Florida shows for major recording artists including Backstreet Boys, Brian McKnight, 98 Degrees, Britney Spears, and Ne-Yo.
+Shortly after his fifteenth birthday, O'Donis' parents made the decision to go to Los Angeles and pursue a recording deal for him.
+After the move, O'Donis was introduced to Genuine Music Group, where he began collaborating on producing an LP album consisting of songs from his catalog and songs co-written by producers Damon Sharpe, Gregg Pagani, and Brion James.

 In 2006, O'Donis almost signed a record deal with Babyface.
-However, before the deal was finalized, O'Donis' management set up a meeting between O'Donis and Akon.
-They got in the studio where O'Donis played Akon his first demo of fourteen songs, and Akon loved and "really connected with it".
+However, before the deal was finalized, O'Donis' management arranged a meeting with O'Donis and Akon.
+O'Donis played Akon his first demo of fourteen songs in a recording studio, and Akon loved and "really connected with it".
 A few weeks later, they set up a session and began working on music where O'Donis said they had really good chemistry from the start.
-At this time, Akon told O'Donis that he was starting his own label, called Konvict Muzik, and asked if he wanted to be a part of it.
+At the time, Akon told O'Donis that he was starting his own label, called Konvict Muzik, and asked if he wanted to be a part of it.
 O'Donis agreed and, for the next two years, he waited for the label to "get going and achieve the stature they need to launch new artists" before being officially signed.

 O'Donis has said that, before he signed with Interscope Records and Akon, he had already released six independent record albums.